HMRC Trivial Benefits

 Not quite – but nearly!
 In the form of ‘Trivial Benefits’ from HMRC.

 So what exactly is a Trivial Benefit?

-Far from being ‘Trivial’ – a better description would be a small ‘token gift’ given by the management of a company to their employees.
-Not a ‘perk of the job’, but something unexpected, a goodwill gesture which leaves an employee and an employer with that feel good factor.
-These trivial benefits can be given to an individual or to a group of employees.
+Far from being ‘Trivial’ – a better description is a small ‘token gift’ given by the management of a company to their employees.
+Not a ‘perk of the job’, but something unexpected.
+A goodwill gesture which leaves an employee and an employer with that feel good factor.
+Moreover, these trivial benefits can be given to an individual or to a group of employees.